 - Click OK.

 When the project opens, you see a map of Wellington, New Zealand.
 The window containing the map is a map view.
-The colored tab at the top of the map view tells you that the view is active.
+The colored tab at the top of the map view indicates that the view is active.
 The name of the view is Wellington City.

 By default, project packages are unpacked to your <User Documents>\ArcGIS\Packages folder.
 You can change the default location in the Share and download options.